B-Stanley-0316/Nat_Parks_Project/README.md

 ![Random Forest - Feature Importance](project_code/Resources/ML_Screenshots/RF_Feature_importances_FINAL.PNG)

-##### Suggested Next Steps:
+#### Suggested Next Steps:
     a.
 Re-run this analysis using Popularity as a predictor
     b.
 Re-run this analysis using Rating as a predictor

-### Tableau Dashboard
+## Tableau Dashboard

 [Link to Tableau Dashboard](https://public.tableau.com/app/profile/brittney.r.stanley/viz/Parks_Presentation_16598841285810/Storyboard?publish=yes)

-#### Outline of Final Tableau Storyboard:
+### Outline of Final Tableau Storyboard:
-* Use the irrelevance of popularity to highlight in a chart - somehow a chart with 2 features. (parks_pop_bio.csv)
-* Circle map colored to represent categories for investment levels
+* Map of park popularity and biodiversity:
+    Visualize the lack of correlation with biodiversity and popularity shown as color and shape features. (use parks_pop_bio.csv)
+* Funding Class Comparison Dashboard:
+    Using interactive filters on funding class, two charts will show comparisons of biodiversity, trail difficulty, and trail popularity.
-* Dashboard of Charts:
+* Dashboard of Charts on Park general data:
-    * Ranked by popularity
-    * Ranked by biodiversity
-    * Ranked by hiking difficulty_rating
+    * Top 13 most popular trails!
+    * Most biodiverse parks and their number of trails
-    * Ranked by Number of trails
+    * Number of ultra-popular trails per park (above 52.02 popularity)
-* Top 15 parks to visit!
-* Maps that play with elevation and plot some trails - map to rating data
+* Hidden Gem finder:
+    * Most Popular trails with their rating and difficulty
+    * Least popular trails that are ranked 5-stars - Hidden Gems that should get increased marketing.

-#### Tools Used
+### Tools Used
 1. Tableau Worksheets to create visuals

 2. Tableau Dashboard to present created visuals with details

 3. Saved to Tableau Public and shared as a link for interactive dashboard

-#### Interactive Tools
+### Interactive Tools

 1. Interactive map is created to show the most popular parks and their locations with information on trail count, acres, and park name when hovering over data point on map.

-2. Interactive bar chart to display the top 15 Parks to visit based on average popularity, trail count is shown with shading, number of acres are shown outside of the bar.
+2. Interactive bar chart to display the top 13 Parks to visit based on average popularity, trail count is shown with shading, number of acres are shown outside of the bar.
 More information is given when hovering over bar on the graph.

+## Summary

 ### Project Limitations